 Dogs Don't View Us as Their Pack

 The truth is, dogs are opportunists.
-They behave in ways that brings something rewarding to them or removes them from an unpleasant situation.
-You'll see dogs who pull because they get to smell lamp posts, dogs who lunge because it sends the mail man away, dogs who bark because they get the attention they crave after being alone all day, dogs who growl because that pestering child moves away and the dog gets relief, dogs who jump and lick you because they get closer to you to say hello and you give them attention--even if negative, which is better than nothing at times.
+They behave in ways that bring something rewarding to them or remove them from an unpleasant situation.
+You'll see dogs who pull because they get to smell lamp posts, dogs who lunge because it sends the mailman away, dogs who bark because they get the attention they crave after being alone all day, dogs who growl because growling moves that pestering child away and the dog gets relief, dogs who jump and lick you because they get closer to you to say hello and you give them attention—even if negative, which is better than nothing at times.

 Dogs Don't Need Harsh Training

 Dominance theory gave life to harsh and dangerous training methods involving alpha rolls, collar grabs, and leash jerks.
 It also involved harsh training tools such as choke collars, prong collars, and shock collars.
 Still, as of today, you may still hear people say that "you must pin your dog to the ground to show him who's boss" or that a "prong collar mimics the correction a wolf mom gives to her pups."
 These outdated tools and methods are unfortunately still popular.

 I often deal with aggression cases, and I must say that I have yet to see a real case of a dog acting out of dominance aggression.
 Even popular dog behaviorists who have worked thousands of cases have found that aggressive behavior is mostly due to fear.
 The dog is simply trying to get out of an uncomfortable situation, and the dog is giving distance increasing signals.